zznffp/POSTER-V2-ResNet18/README.md

   mobilefacenet_model_best.pth.tar
   resnet18_msceleb.pth
 ```

-These checkpoints include publicly available pretrained weights and teacher checkpoints trained for this study.
-They are used for teacher supervision, backbone initialization, and auxiliary branches during training.
+These checkpoints include publicly available pretrained weights and teacher checkpoints used in this study.
+The FANE teacher checkpoint was trained by the authors using the POSTER++ architecture because the original POSTER++ paper did not provide a FANE checkpoint.

 Due to license and file-size considerations, these checkpoint files are not redistributed in this repository.
 Users should prepare the required files and place them in the specified directory before training.

 ## Training